inBeat/inbeat-website/content/top-influencers/instagram/boxers/italy/_index.md

 ---
-title: Top 10 Boxers Instagram Influencers In Italy In 2023
+title: Top 10 Boxers Instagram Influencers In Italy In 2024
 description: >-
-  Find top boxers Instagram influencers in Italy in 2023.
-Most popular hashtags: #boxer #mma #love #boxe.
+  Find top boxers Instagram influencers in Italy in 2024.
+Most popular hashtags: #boxer #love #kickboxing #mma.
 platform: Instagram
-hits: 32
+hits: 37
-text_top: Analyze the most popular Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our database holds 32 Instagram influencers like this in Italy for you to connect with.
+text_bottom: Our database has 37 Instagram influencers like this in Italy for you to collaborate.
 profiles:
   - username: "ldgentleman"
     fullname: >-